 Monastery of Christ in the Desert's Saint of the Day

-Information about a saint from yesterday, today, and tomorrow at
+Information about one or more saints from yesterday, today, tomorrow, etc., at

 Holy Martyrs of Vietnam Catholic Church, Arlington, Virginia

-Information (in English and Vietnamese) about each of the martyrs at
+Information about each of the martyrs, in the Vietnamese language, at

 Martyrs Beatified and Canonized by Pope John Paul II (1981 - 2003) at Vatican's Internet site

 Names, information, and many pictures (photos/paintings) in Italian at

 Monastère du Magnificat in Quebec province, Canada --

 Information provided in French, English, Spanish -- and listed in liturgical calendar order at

 Catholic Information Network "Saints, Marytrs, and Other Holy Persons"